 - III.
 Herbert Hoover and the Politics of the Depression

-- VI.
-Migration and Immigration during the Great Depression
+- V. Migration and the Great Depression

 - VII.
 Franklin Delano Roosevelt and the “First” New Deal

 - VIII.
 The New Deal in the South